dotnet-websharper/docs/content/core/javascript.md

 title: JavaScript translation and WebSharper attributes
 ---

 WebSharper reads F# or C# source code and outputs modern module-based JavaScript code.
-Instead of translating an entire project or files, WebSharper only looks at code that are annotated to be used client-side.
+Instead of translating an entire project or files, WebSharper only looks at code that are annotated to be used client side.
 This allows full-stack applications within a single project, sharing data types and code between layers.

 ### Scope of the JavaScript translation